5

 Waterline up to the neck

-Cold exposure on your chest and your neck will help improve vagal nerve tone — the vagal nerve, often called the gut-brain axis, is the biggest cranial nerve in the body — to increase heart rate variability (HRV) and reduce resting heart rate, supporting improved tolerance [14].
+Cold exposure on your chest and your neck will help improve the function of the vagal nerve, the biggest cranial nerve in the body, which connects your brain to your gut.

 Always end on the ice bath